Publication:

 Sources of Volatility during Four Oil Price Crashes

-Previous sharp oil price declines have been accompanied by elevated ex post volatility.
+Previous sharp oil price declines have been accompanied by elevated ex-post volatility.
 In contrast, volatility was much less elevated during the oil price crash in 2014/15.
-This paper provides evidence that oil prices declined in a relatively measured manner during 2014/15, with dispersion of price changes that was considerably smaller than comparable oil price declines.
-This finding is robust to nonparametric and GARCH measures of volatility.
-Further, the U.S. dollar appreciation exerted a strong influence on volatility during the recent crash; in contrast, the impact of shocks on equity markets was muted.
+We provide evidence that oil prices declined in a relatively measured manner during 2014/15, with a dispersion of price changes that was considerably smaller than comparable oil price declines.
+This finding is robust to using both descriptive and GARCH measures of volatility.
+Further, the US dollar appreciation exerted a strong influence on volatility during the recent crash; in contrast, the impact of equity market shocks was muted.

 Users also downloaded